FC Rukh Lviv

-FC Ruh Lviv (ФК «Рух» Львів) is a Ukrainian professional football club based in Lviv.
-The club competes in the Ukrainian Premier League following the promotion as runners-up of 2019–20 Ukrainian First League.
+FC Rukh Lviv (ФК «Рух» Львів) is a Ukrainian professional football club based in Lviv.
+The club competes in the Ukrainian Second League as of 2026-27.

 History

-In 2003 under the initiative Myron Markevych, who was born in Vynnyky, and at the time was head coach of FC Karpaty Lviv established football club called FC Ruh Vynnyky.
-When asked why Ruh, Markevych replied that Movement (ukr. romanized: Ruh) is life.
-In June 2003, a children's football school Myron Markevych "Ruh" under directorship Yuriy Hdanskyi and trainers Roman Hdanskyi, Ihor Didyk, Markiyan Shkraba, Oleh Lehan was formed.
+In 2003 under the initiative Myron Markevych, who was born in Vynnyky, and at the time was head coach of FC Karpaty Lviv established football club called FC Rukh Vynnyky.
+When asked why Ruhk, Markevych replied that "Movement" (Рух) is life.
+In June 2003, a children's football school Myron Markevych "Rukh" under directorship Yuriy Hdanskyi and trainers Roman Hdanskyi, Ihor Didyk, Markiyan Shkraba, Oleh Lehan was formed.

-In 2009, the Ruh adult soccer team with President Hryhoriy Kozlovskyy and head trainer Roman Hdanskyi was formed.
+In 2009, the Rukh adult football team with President Hryhoriy Kozlovskyy and head trainer Roman Hdanskyi was formed.
 Since the team was located in Vynnyky which is a satellite town of the city of Lviv, so at a time teams participated separately in Lviv Oblast League Championship and in Lviv the teams participated in the championship of the city.

 The club holds matches at the stadium named after Bohdan Markevych (1925–2002, Myron Markevych's father), who was one of the main sponsors of the football club and the Youth Academy, who worked for many years as a junior's coach.

 In 2014, the team won the National amateur football championship.

 During the 2015 season, the club made sensations by signing former Dynamo Kyiv internationals Oleksandr Aliyev and Maksim Shatskikh.

 The club has been admitted to the PFL and took second place in the 2016–17 Ukrainian Second League.

-On 26 June 2017, the club presented a new emblem in golden and black colors.
+On 26 June 2017, the club presented a new emblem in golden and black colours.

+The club were promoted to the Ukrainian Premier League after finishing 2nd in the 2019-20 Ukrainian First League.
+They spent six seasons in the top flight and withdrew in 2025-26.
+They will compete in the Ukrainian Second League for the 2026-27 season.